NNMK21000U Citizen Science

 Type of assessment details

 Written assignment (40 hours).
-During the week following the course, each student will have one week (40 hours) to produce a poster (A1 size) including ca. 1000 words and illustrations, which will be handed in as a written assignment in the week following the course.
+During the week following the course, each student will have one week (40 hours) to produce a poster (A1 size) including approx. 1000 words and illustrations, which will be handed in as a written assignment in the week following the course.
 The poster topics will be pitched to the teachers during the course.
 The poster will be orally presented (20 min) to the teachers in the week following the poster submission.
 Oral presentations may be held on-line if necessary.
 The assessment will include the written assignment (poster) and the oral presentation.

 Exam registration requirements